Marconiadsf/gcp-series/DemoApp-01/Readme.md

-# DemoApp-01: Local Deployment Example
+# DemoApp-01: Manual Deployment with gcloud CLI

-This is a simple demo application illustrating how to deploy a local Python app to Google Cloud Run using the `gcloud` command-line tool.
+This demo illustrates the fundamental workflow for deploying a local Python application to Google Cloud Run using the `gcloud` command-line interface.

 ## Prerequisites